- Dr Valeria Skafida

 Elected member of the Royal Society of Edinburgh Young Academy of Scotland: http://www.youngacademyofscotland.org.uk/members/s/valeria-skafida.html

-I am a reviewer for 8 academic journals: Social Science & Medicine; Evidence & Policy; Journal of Epidemiology & Community Health; Tobacco Control Journal; BMC Pregnancy and Childbirth; Women & Health; The Journal of Pediatrics; British Journal of Nutrition.
+I am a peer reviewer for: Social Science & Medicine; Evidence & Policy; Journal of Epidemiology & Community Health; Tobacco Control Journal; BMC Pregnancy and Childbirth; Women & Health; The Journal of Pediatrics; British Journal of Nutrition.

 Topics interested in supervising